 For once she did not call me fool.

 “First,” sayt she, “there are many wicked folks in this world.
 If they know you can write, they will make a show of you.
 Do you wish to be taken to fairs and alehouses for the vulgar sort to gape at?
 No. That were slavery, fit only for dancing dogs and horses that feign to be arsemetrickal [arithmetical].”

 “Might we not win praise thereby?”
 I arrkst.

 “More like you’ll be took for a witch’s imp who writes the dictates of the devil,” sayt she.
 “And hanged.”

 Small wonder, then, that my brother and sisters paid so little heed to their lessons.
-But great as my fear of discovery was, my longing for our mother’s praise was greater, and I practised scratching my ABC till my foot aked worser than my head.
+But great as was my fear of discovery, my longing for our mother’s praise was greater, and I practised scratching my ABC till my foot aked worser than my head.

 I had, as yet, no ink and paper, but many old quills were gifted to us.
 The ladies of our household thought we loved to toy with them.

 One day our mother spake of her uncle Gib, the Famous Poet who was Keeper of the Book-Chamber in our Earl’s fine house in the country.
 She sayt he was most grievous wronged by a filthie player.

 “Did the player carry him off and make a show of him?” arrkst my brother.